AshuApurva14/DevOps-SRE-Challenge-Series/DevOps_SRE_Challenge/Day_16/solution.md

 **Questions:**
 1. What Layer 1/2 issues can happen when cloning a VM?

+    - Cloning VM can lead to Layer 1/2 issues related to duplicate hardware identifier and network configurations.
+    - Below are the list of common issue occurs while cloning:

+      - Duplicate MAC Addresses
+      - Duplicate IP Addresses
+      - Linux network interface renaming
+      - Windows System Identifier (SID) and KMS issue.

 2. How can you fix these in VirtualBox settings and on the VM?

+   - To fix **Duplicate MAC Address** issue, I will generate a new MAC.
+   - Remove and Readd the vNIC.

+   - To fix **Duplicate IP Address**issue, I will first used DHCP and manually reconfigure network settings.

 3. What commands would you use to verify?

+   To verify below commands can be used:

+   - Check MAC address `ip link show`.
+   - Check network interface status `ip addr show`

 ---